rafaelmsoares/rafaelmsoares.github.io/virt/kvm-mmu.md

         ...
         kvm_insert_gfn_node(slots, new)

-The insertion in the red-black tree is done by another function called `kvm_insert_gfn_node`:
+The slot is inserted into the red-black tree using another function called `kvm_insert_gfn_node`:

     kvm_insert_gfn_node [kvm_main.c]
         ...